-In order to present a focused proof system, we first classify the connectives $\land$ , $\exists$ , true and $\bot$ as synchronous (their right introduction is not necessarily invertible) and the connectives $\supset$ , and $\forall$ as asynchronous (their right introduction rules are invertible).
+In order to present a focused proof system, we first classify the connectives \land , \exists , true and \bot as synchronous (their right introduction is not necessarily invertible) and the connectives \supset , and \forall as asynchronous (their right introduction rules are invertible).
 This dichotomy must also be extended to atomic formulas: some atoms are considered asynchronous and the rest are considered synchronous.
 Since the terms "asynchronous" and "synchronous" do not apply well to atomic formulas, we shall instead use the slightly more general notions of polarity for a formula.
-In particular, a formula is positive if its main connective is synchronous or it is a negative atom.
+In particular, a formula is positive if its main connective is synchronous or it is a positive atom and is negative if its main connective is asynchronous or it is a negative atom.
 The polarity of atoms is not necessarily fixed: we shall assign different polarities to atoms to achieve different purposes.